graphprotocol/graph-node/docs/graphman.md

 ### DESCRIPTION

-Remove call cache of a specified chain
+Remove the call cache of a specified chain.

 ### OPTIONS